Scaffold Accident Lawyer in New York City

 - Working platforms of the scaffold should be free of ice, snow, oil, and other slippery substances before being used.

-If you have suffered a serious personal injury or a loved one died as a result of a scaffold accident, please Contact a New York scaffold accident attorney to discuss your case.
+If you have suffered a serious personal injury or if a loved one died as a result of a scaffold accident, please contact the New York Personal Injury Law Firm of Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & Mackauf to discuss your case with an experienced scaffold accident attorney.
+You can call us at (212) 943-1090 or fill out a contact form to provide details about your case.